Film Value Rating:

 Reviewer: Brendan Surpless

-Bonus materials are presented in High Definition (HD) video quality (using AVC MPEG-4) with Dolby Digital 2.0 Stereo sound @192kbps — unless otherwise noted in the description below.
+Bonus materials are presented in both High Definition (HD) and Standard Definition (SD) video quality with Dolby Digital 2.0 Stereo sound — unless otherwise noted below.

 A DVD of the film in Standard Definition with Dolby Digital 5.1 Surround is included.